Skip to main content

 4. Click the Submit button.
 You will be taken to the Edit monitoring profile screen:

-1. Click the Toggle buttons under the What to monitor column to turn monitoring on/off for a monitored system (e.g., Screen Recording, Applications, etc.).
+5. Click the Toggle buttons under the What to monitor column to enable or disable monitoring for a specific monitoring channel, such as Screen Recording, Applications, Websites, etc.

-2. Click the Edit button under the Actions column to access additional settings for a monitored system (see the Editing the Settings of Monitored Systems below)
+6. Click the Edit button under the Actions column to configure granular settings for each monitoring channel.
+See the Editing the Settings of Monitored Channels below for more information.

-4. Click the Gear button near the top-right corner to open the profile’s settings panel.
+8. Click the Gear button at the top-right to open the profile's settings panel.
 See the Profile Settings section below to learn more.

 Profile Settings